Safari Bug

 This site uses a CSS2 pseudo-element and pseudo-class to create three centered bullets before each day of posts.
 But I don’t want them to appear before the first set of posts on the page, so I use another rule to eliminate them in that case.
 The CSS looks like this:

-The first rule says that any second level heading inside of anything with an ID of content should have 3 centered light blue-gray bullets put in front of it.
-There should be no text-shadow applied to the bullets (which are indicated by their HEX equivalents, 2022).
-The display: block; declaration is important as it is what causes the bullets to be rendered above the heading rather than preceding it on the same line.
+should have 3 centered light blue-gray bullets put in front of it.
+There should be no text-shadow applied to the bullets (which are indicated by their HEX equivalents, 2022

-The second rule tells the browser to display nothing above any second level headings that are also a first-child.
+The second rule tells the browser to display nothing above any second level headings that are also a first-child

 This works in Mozilloid browsers and in Safari 1.1.1.
 I believe it also works as intended in Opera.
 All IE variants ignore it.